 Q: I bought a property in Turkey before the change in law, does it qualify?

-Property transactions can now be backdated to 2017 provided all relevant payment receipts can be provided.
+Property transactions can now be backdated to 2017 provided all relevant payment receipts can be provided from the developer’s bank account.

 Q: Does the property have to be residential or does commercial qualify?